 You need to vocalize the procedure and runway to confirm you have the right approach plate and it jives with ATIS and/or the approach ATC told you to expect.

-- Some Part 121 and 135 operators require you brief the approach plate # and date.
+Some Part 121 and 135 operators require you to brief the approach plate # and date.

-2. State the Localizer frequency
+2. State the Localizer frequency…and double-check it!

-3. State the approach course
+3. State the approach course…and double-check it!

-- Double check you have the right approach course in your avionics.
+Double-check you have the right approach course in your avionics.

 4. State the runway length and airport elevation